s-tikhomirov/s-tikhomirov.github.io/_posts/2019-05-24-on-citizenship.md

 And I'm not talking about locals [losing their jobs](https://www.youtube.com/watch?v=toL1tXrLA1c) which they only had because of protectionist policies of their government.
 A very interesting question to ponder is whether free migration will lead to everyone moving into a handful of the most economically developed cities and whether and to which extent that would degrade the quality of living there...

+# Comments

+Copied from comments on this post (2021) via Disqus.

+- Kiri11, 2021-12-11.
+  "Will free migration will lead to everyone moving into a handful of the most economically developed cities and whether and to which extent that would degrade the quality of living there?"
+This won't happen.
+Not everyone is USA wants to move to New York even if they have no restrictions.
+Not everyone in Russia wants to move to Moscow, even if people already in Moscow think otherwise.
+If people in Moscow build a wall and decide that only the ones born in Moscow can live there, they will only make things worse for themselves.
+The city is beautiful exactly BECAUSE so many smart and hard working people move there all the time.
+But they would still do it if they could because people are stupid.
+This is a self-balancing system: if a city becomes too crowded/expensive, people would stop moving in.
+- Kiri11, 2021-12-11.
+  Free movement will not happen because it only bothers immigrants and they can't vote.
+As soon as they become citizens, they stop caring about this and enjoy their new freedom.